houssemjawa/smuggless/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* this is an app for hackathon Tunihack 3.0 at ENSI By G2FOSS ENIT
+* This app was build in the hackathon Tunihack 3.0 at ENSI by G2FOSS's developers team
-* SMUGGLESS : a real time platform that allows an easy access to all the guvnors any where in tunisa to detect any defect in the trade systeme and guide the platform user to the best solution
+* SMUGLESS : this app can be used by any administration that have informations about the Tunisian market
+* This app helps the government to fight against smuggling in Tunisia

 ### How do I get set up? ###
 * Install nodejs8
-* Install notedb
+* Install mongodb
 * Install npm
 * clone project
 * run project:
-	$ cd smugless
+	$ cd smuggless
 	$ npm start
-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions